-Ben’s debut play, ‘Autopilot’, premiered at the 2022 Edinburgh Festival Fringe, where it was named by The Stage as one of the Best Shows of the Year.
-It was also nominated for the Popcorn Prize for New Writing in 2020, when it was originally programmed.
+Ben’s debut play, ‘Autopilot’, premiered at the 2022 Edinburgh Festival Fringe, where it was named by The Stage as one of the Best Shows of the Year and nominated for the Popcorn Prize for New Writing.

-Ben is from Nottingham, and is a former Creative Associate at Nottingham Playhouse.
-He is the voice of Ben Archer in ‘The Archers’ on BBC Radio 4, and Rogier in the video game ‘Elden Ring’.
+Ben is the voice of Ben Archer in ‘The Archers’ on BBC Radio 4, and Rogier in the video game ‘Elden Ring’.

 1901_LNER_0750.jpg